 There is a long history of caviar, how it became a luxurious delicacy, made its way to the US, became overexploited, and now is farm raised.
 Check out the book Caviar: The Strange History and Uncertain Future of the World’s Most Coveted Delicacy.
 It’s pretty informative and an interesting read.

 Q: How much do I order?

-We generally estimate 10oz per person, but depending on the size of the event this can change.
+We generally estimate 10g per person, but depending on the size of the event this can change.
 If it’s just 2 or 3 of you, 30g will do ya.
-For a smaller gathering, we would order a couple 30 gram tins or a house party pack which has a 50g tin..
-If there are 30 or more people, we’d recommend going for 250oz plus.
+For a smaller gathering, we would order a couple 30 gram tins.
+If there are 30 or more people, we’d recommend going for 250g plus.
 Some folks will eat a lot, and some none, and the presentation will look appropriate for that size event.
-The Block part pack was made for just that - it’s a steal price wise and looks baller.
+The Block Party pack was made for just that - it’s a steal price wise and looks baller.